March of Carinthia

 The Eastern Francia (Germany) in 962, with the March of Carinthia as the central portion of the collection of Bavarian marches hatched in orange in the lower right.

 The March of Carinthia (Markgrafschaft Karantanien) was a frontier district (march, or margraviate) of the Carolingian Empire.
 It was created in 889, by king Arnulf of East Francia, encompassing the region of Carantania.
 Before it became a march, it was organized as a county, since 828 under the Bavarian jurisdiction.
-In 976, the march of Carinthia was raised into a Duchy.
+In 976, the march of Carinthia was raised into a duchy, the Duchy of Carinthia.

 In the meantime, a new Carinthian "transalpine" march (that is, a march beyond the mountains, defending the Carinthia proper) was created in eastern regions, on the river Mur (thus also known as the march on the Mur), and that new province was later transformed into the March of Styria.

 Background

 Sometime before 743, an independent Slavic principality Carantania was faced with growth of the Avar threat, and thus allied with the Duchy of Bavaria, a vassal of the Frankish Kingdom.
 With this, the Bavarian and Frankish influence was extended, and imposed more directly by crushing the 772 rebellion of Carantanian Slavs.
 In the meantime, the Christianisation of local Slavic tribes was initiated, through the Archdiocese of Salzburg, and the Carantanian principality continued to exist as a vassal state of the rising Frankish Empire, being from the time of Charlemagne (d.
 814) placed under the jurisdiction of the Duchy of Friuli.

 Between 819 and 823, the native Slavic population of Carantania supported prince Ljudevit of Lower Pannonia in revolt against Frankish overlordship.
 In 827, the Bulgars attacked Carantania and, in 828, emperor Louis the Pious reorganized the Duchy of Friuli into four counties, the two northernmost of which — Carantania and Lower Pannonia — were detached from the Italian kingdom and placed under jurisdiction of the March of Pannonia, within the Bavarian realm of Louis the German.
 From that time, Carantanians were no longer ruled by native dukes, but by appointed counts.
 The new county administration was mixed, both Franco-Bavarian and Slavic.